 Skiing: Near the International Wolf Center, the Ely Nordic Association maintains the 15-kilometer Hidden Valley system, groomed for striding and skating.

 The Hidden Valley trails connect to the Silver Rapids trails, 8 kilometers that are groomed for striding only and have overlooks of Farm Lake.
-A Minnesota Ski Pass is required, $6 daily, $20 annually.
+A Minnesota Ski Pass is required, $10 daily, $25 annually, $70 for three years.

 © Beth Gauper